 show inventory

-- Download the appropriate NX-OS image for your switch model from Cisco’s official website:
+- Download the correct NX-OS image for your switch model from Cisco’s official portal: https://software.cisco.com/download/home

-https://software.cisco.com/download/home - A valid Cisco account with sufficient privileges is required.
+- A valid Cisco account with the appropriate entitlements is required.

 - Nexus Upgrade Matrix Tools